envoyproxy/nighthawk/README.md

 HTTP/1 by default when neither of --h2 or --protocol is used.

 --timeout <uint32_t>
 Connection connect timeout period in seconds.
+Also used as the upper bound on the time spent draining in-flight requests during shutdown.
 Default: 30.

 --duration <uint32_t>
 The number of seconds that the test should run.
 Default: 5.
 Mutually